niravcodes/huffman_compression/README.md

 The program "huff" should appear.

+To compile test programs for the core libraries, you can

+    make test

+The test programs should compile to `tests/` directory

 ## File structure
 The first 12 bytes of the output file are the file signature.
-By default it's the character sequence "nirav.com.np".
+By default it's the character sequence "nirav.com.np" (because, why not? :D).
 After that 4 bytes store the length of huffman table in little endian.
-After that everything is the compressed file.
+After that everything is the compressed data.

 ## Caveats
 Not ready to be used in anything remotely serious so far.
 At some point I intend to